NewsCred marketing website

 Problem: alert configuration was a barrier for new and existing teams, and false positives eroded trust

-While Honeycomb's value was well understood by the market, my team found that friction in alert creation inhibited the realization of that value.
-Teams, whose primary use case was understanding service health and being alerted about issues, were often discouraged and/or confused about how to get started.
-Configuring useful alerts was complicated and required a deep understanding of an application's system, as well as its nuanced performance patterns.
-For this cohort, the learning curve was simply too steep to overcome.
+While Honeycomb's value was well understood by the market, my team found that friction in alert creation inhibited the realization of that value for some teams.
+Users like Site Reliability Engineers (SREs), whose primary motivation was to understand service health and be alerted about issues, were often confused and/or discouraged.
+Configuring useful alerts was complicated, as it required a deep understanding of an application's schema and the impact of nuanced user behavior on reliability.

 Business opportunity